-Dr. Stabler works hard to identify the most effective, empirically supported treatment approach based on the reported symptoms, diagnosis, and client needs.
-She believes in the importance of a collaborative and supportive environment to foster growth and change.
-She works with my clients to develop more adaptive coping strategies and to understand the behavior patterns that are problematic to their success and happiness.
+Our clinicians use their comprehensive training and experience to identify the most effective, empirically supported treatment approach based on the reported symptoms, diagnosis, and client needs.
+They believe in the importance of a collaborative and supportive environment to foster growth and change.
+Our clinicians work with clients to develop more adaptive coping strategies and to understand the behavior patterns that are problematic to their success and happiness.

 Research consistently finds that the most effective outcome to therapy is based on the therapeutic alliance, which is the relationship between the therapist and client.
 This includes feeling supported through the therapeutic process and agreeing on goals and means by which the client and therapist can work working together to effect positive change.